aviharos/iotagent-http/README.md

 ## Testing

 For performing a basic end-to-end test, you have to follow the steps below.
+Please note that the tests change environment variables and Orion data, so use it at your own risk.

 	pip install -r requirements.txt
 	cd test
     docker-compose up -d
+    source env
 	python test_main.py
     docker-compose down